-Maryland’s first legal medical marijuana crop is finally growing after years of delays.
-Industry officials estimate the drug will be available for purchase by early 2018.
+Medical marijuana is finally being sold in Maryland, after years of delays.
 Here’s what you need to know:

-Cachexia or wasting syndrome, anorexia, severe pain, severe nausea, seizures, severe or persistent muscle spasms, glaucoma, post-traumatic stress disorder and chronic pain are all treatable with medical marijuana, the law says.
+The law lists these conditions as treatable with medical cannabis: Cachexia or wasting syndrome, anorexia, severe pain, severe nausea, seizures, severe or persistent muscle spasms, glaucoma, post-traumatic stress disorder and chronic pain.

-But the regulations have a catchall provision that allow physicians and other providers to recommend cannabis for patients if they think doing so is in the patients’ best medical interests.
+But the regulations also have a catchall provision that allows physicians and other providers to recommend cannabis for patients if they think doing so is in the patients’ best medical interests.

 Read more about Maryland’s medical marijuana program: